Guide to Work, Study, Travel and Living Abroad

-Hammock: Location independent work abroad
+Hammock: Location-independent work abroad

 How would you like a hammock for an office?
-Location independent living and working is an option.
+Location-independent living and working is an option.

-Finding Your Own Location Independent Career as a Digital Nomad
+Finding Your Own Location-Independent Career

-Reading The 4-Hour Workweek by Tim Ferriss is a great way to get the creative juices flowing to refocus your life and achieve your dream of living abroad.
-Take notes as you read, because while you learn of ways to start and run Internet businesses and manage them from abroad, you are sure to come up with a few ideas of your own.
+Reading "The 4-Hour Workweek" — a classic book by Tim Ferriss written 15 years ago, and subsequently turned into a website — is a great way to get the creative juices flowing to refocus your life and achieve your dream of living abroad.
+Take notes as you read because while you learn of ways to start and run internet businesses and manage them from abroad, you are sure to come up with a few ideas of your own.
 You will also learn about practical techniques for freelancing abroad, such as outsourcing (which we will get to shortly).

 Research: Research is your first key to learning where your skills will fit into the online world.
 Learning the art of surfing for opportunities will be your first step in navigating the Web and learning how to become involved.